 We can supply different paint finishes, in matte, flat, semi-gloss, glossy finish, or satin finish.
 We can also simulate a specific Mold-Tech texture or soft touch to achieve a feel similar to the texture or over-molding of injection molded parts.

-UV coating is able to resist ultraviolet radiation and protect the underlying material to enhance the durability and wear or scratch resistance.
+UV coating is able to resist ultraviolet radiation and protect the underlying material to enhance durability and wear or scratch resistance.
 With EMI, the coating is used to shield or contain electronic equipment from magnetic fields or interference.

-Anodizing helps to resist corrosion, increase surface hardness, improve resistance to wear.
+Anodizing helps to resist corrosion, increase surface hardness, and improve resistance to wear.
 This process serves both functional and cosmetic purposes.
 There are two main types of anodizing:

-Type II anodizing is mainly used to produce parts with a uniform, aesthetically pleasing surface and provides good corrosion and limited wear resistance, and has a wide variety of color dye options.
-The typical coating thickness: 12-18 μm for black, 8-12 μm for clear, 4-8 μm for color.
+Type II anodizing is mainly used to produce parts with a uniform, aesthetically pleasing surface provides good corrosion and limited wear resistance, and has a wide variety of color dye options.
+The typical coating thickness: 12-18 μm for black, 8-12 μm for clear, and 4-8 μm for color.

 Type III anodizing also known as hard anodizing, provides excellent corrosion and wear resistance, suitable for functional applications, but is more limited in color—often clear or black only.
-The typical thickness 30-125 μm.
+The typical thickness is 30-125 μm.

 Powder coating adds a thin layer of protective polymer on the surface of the part.
-It uses corona discharge phenomenon to make powder coating adsorbed on the workpiece, which is a strong, wear-resistant finish.
+It uses the corona discharge phenomenon to make powder coating adsorbed on the workpiece, which is a strong, wear-resistant finish.
 The typical thickness varies from approximately 50 μm up to 150 μm.

 You can print custom text and logos on the parts.
-Silk screening can be used for larger surfaces and when mixing multiple colors for even more complex graphics; Pad printing can be used for printing on curved surfaces; Laser etching is ideal for making precise and permanent marks on metal and and some plastics.
+Silk screening can be used for larger surfaces and when mixing multiple colors for even more complex graphics; Pad printing can be used for printing on curved surfaces; Laser etching is ideal for making precise and permanent marks on metal and some plastics.